elenajal/FORAS_Clinical_Trajectories_Scripts/prevalences/README.md

-# Prevalence Estimates for the Meta-analysis of PTSD Symptom Trajectories
+# Prevalence Estimates for the Meta-analysis of Clinical PTSD Symptom Trajectories

 R Markdown workflow to compute and visualise pooled **prevalence** estimates for the FORAS project on clinical PTSD symptom trajectories after traumatic events.